clcriswell/certificate-app/README.md

 - `Replace 'Officer' in title with organization` swaps the word "Officer" in every title with the certificate's organization.

 After entering a global comment, click **Regenerate All Certificates** to apply the changes.

+## 🏷️ Uniform Commendation by Category

+When uploading your request you can choose **Use uniform commendation per category**.
+After the certificates are extracted, a text box for each category appears.
+Enter one commendation per category and click **Apply Uniform Commendations** to copy it to all certificates in that group.